 I’ve been working with my friend and fellow writer, Wendy West, to publish her book, The Farm and Other True Stories, through my Turtle House Ink imprint.
 It’s now hot off the press and looks great.
 Here is the back cover blurb:

 In these well-told stories, Wendy West enlightens and charms her readers with narratives about the sustenance farm she and her husband, Roddy, built as a newly married couple in the early seventies.
 We learn of the arduous task of building the house, growing food, raising animals—while surviving a devastating turn of events.
 In other true stories, Wendy entertains readers with many delightful, humorous anecdotes of life in Minnesota.
-Her stores reflect lessons learned and moments enjoyed within an unforgettable prism of time.
+Her stories reflect lessons learned and moments enjoyed within an unforgettable prism of time.
 You will enjoy this glimpse into the life and adventures of Wendy West.

 Wendy has received great reviews from those who have read and enjoyed her book.